braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segment_extension/cdi_segments.md

 > With Braze [Cloud Data Ingestion]({{site.baseurl}}/user_guide/data_and_analytics/cloud_ingestion/overview/) (CDI), you can set up a direct connection from your data warehouse or file storage system to Braze to sync relevant user or catalog data on a recurring basis.

 {% alert note %}
-CDI segments is currently in early access.
+CDI segments are currently in early access.
 The early access is only available for customers with Snowflake CDI integrations.
 {% endalert %}

 To use your data warehouse data for segmentation within your Braze workspace, create a CDI segment within your [segment extensions]({{site.baseurl}}/user_guide/engagement_tools/segments/segment_extension/).
 CDI segments allow you to write SQL that directly queries your own data warehouse by using data made available via your CDI connections, and create a group of users that can be targeted within Braze.